nobleo/full_coverage_path_planner/README.md

-# Full Coverage Path Planner (fcpp)
+# Full Coverage Path Planner (FCPP)

 ## Overview

-This package provides an implementation of a Full Coverage Path Planner (fcpp) using the Backtracking Spiral Algorithm (BSA), see [1].
+This package provides an implementation of a Full Coverage Path Planner (FCPP) using the Backtracking Spiral Algorithm (BSA), see [1].

 This packages acts as a global planner plugin to the Move Base Flex package (http://wiki.ros.org/move_base_flex).